Many major construction projects in Wichita expected to last until 2021

-Quiha Smith added, “Coming home at night you have to be careful because some of these vehicles through K-15 they like to pull out.”
+“Coming home at night you have to be careful because some of these vehicles through K-15 they like to pull out,” said Quiha Smith.

 Whether it is both sides of K-15 being one lane for a stretch or north off of I-235 before getting on the I-135 exit in what is called the Green Project.